gusmarin/challenge-pizza-me/README.md

  - Introduce persistent storage in the sense of storing favorite restaurants so they appear at the top (if distance is within range) or just access them offline any time in another view.

+5. Pending features
+  - Network caching.
+We should not hit the server again until we are out of a geo fence as location doesnt change often
+  - Different types of business not just pizza places needs to be added
+  - Threading management needs to be added.
+THere has to be a separation of tasks in different executors.